raghavgarg32/SOFTENG306Project1/README.md

 # SOFTENG306Project1
-Using AI and parallel processing power to solve difficuult scheduling problems
+Using AI and parallel processing power to solve difficult scheduling problems